Hire Controller Position Available (Sydney, NSW) More details

 Description

-The new Fluke 438-II Power Quality and Motor Analyzer adds key mechanical measurement capabilities for electric motors to the advanced power quality analysis functions of the Fluke 430 Series II Power Quality Analyzers.
-Quickly and easily measure and analyze key electrical and mechanical performance parameters such as power, harmonics, unbalance, motor speed, torque and mechanical power without the need of mechanical sensors.
+The new Fluke 438 power quality analyser and motor analyser adds key mechanical measurement capabilities for electric motors to the advanced Fluke 430 Series II.
+Now you can quickly and easily measure and analyse key electrical and mechanical performance parameters such as power, harmonics, unbalance, motor speed, torque and mechanical power without the need for mechanical sensors.

-The ideal portable motor analysis test tool, the 438-II can help locate, predict, prevent, and troubleshoot power quality problems in three-phase and single-phase power distribution systems, while giving technicians the mechanical and electrical information they need to effectively evaluate motor performance.
+A portable motor analysis test tool like the 438-II can help locate, predict, prevent and troubleshoot power quality problems in three-phase and single-phase power distribution systems while giving technicians the mechanical and electrical information they need to effectively evaluate motor performance.

 • Measure key parameters on direct-on-line motors and motors driven by specific variable frequency drive systems including torque, RPM, mechanical power and motor efficiency